NetBrainAPI/NetBrain_Automation_Customization/README.md

 # NetBrain Custom Repository
-A repository for documenting and collaborating purpose built content (DVT, Qapps, Runbooks)
+This repository contains the most common use cases and best practices in NetBrain.

 ## Resource Category by Network Features:
 * [BGP](bgp/)